xhnatiuk/wasm-color-string/README.md

 # wasm-color-string

-WebAssembly library for parsing and generating CSS color strings.
+Library for parsing and generating CSS color strings built in rust and published to npm as a WebAssembly [wasm-pack](https://github.com/rustwasm/wasm-pack) package.